 - Increased blood flow to the muscles during physical exertion to cause swelling and irritation to pain receptors.

-Why Are Muscles Sore?
+Why Do Muscles Get Sore?

 It is natural for your muscles to feel sore the next day after exercising.
 By increasing the intensity, you increase the stress on your muscles.
 The sore muscles then need to recover to increase their endurance and strength.
 So basically, muscle recovery leads to improved muscle function.
 Let’s look at this process in greater detail.

 By exercising hard, you stress your muscle tissue beyond what it is used to.
 Your muscles begin to burn, which indicates muscle damage.
 Because of this damage, your muscles feel sore the next day.
-Muscle soreness is delayed because damage to the muscles consists of small microscopic tears in the muscles after they have undergone lengthening contractions.
+Muscle soreness is delayed because damage to the muscles consists of small microscopic tears in the muscles after they have undergone lengthening (eccentric) contractions.
 Inflammation sets in after 24 to 48 hours, which then causes the soreness.

 Muscle biopsies taken immediately after physical exertion show disruption of z-band filaments holding the muscle fibers together as they slide over each other during a contraction.
 Next-day muscle soreness (DOMS) is solely caused by damage to the muscle fibers themselves.

-Can You Avoid Sore Muscles?
+Can You Prevent Sore Muscles?